 Edison is a completely renovated and modernized facility.
 All portable classrooms have been replaced by two, two-story buildings containing 24 classrooms.
 The original buildings built in 1937 and 1951 have also been modernized.
 A staff parking lot has been added as well as new landscaping throughout the entire campus.
-All classrooms have a complete technology package that include Smart Boards, LCD projectors, Avermedia projectors, microphones and computers for students and teachers.
+All classrooms have a complete technology package that include Smart Boards/Clevertouch Interactive Boards, LCD projectors, Avermedia projectors, computers, and ipads for students and teachers.
 The school also has three computer labs and one-to-one chrome books in grade 2-5.
 Edison is well equipped to prepare our students for college and career in the 21st Century.

 Edison incorporates 8 Keys of Excellence to increase student motivation by creating a positive school climate.
 By applying the 8 keys of success daily, students develop the skills needed for success in their academic and personal lives along with the development of leadership characteristics.
 Our goal is to help all students find their own leadership abilities that they can apply throughout their lives.
 These leadership skills will prepare our students to communicate with others, work collaboratively, and to be proactive and always have a plan.
 Students are given many opportunities in and out of the classroom to apply and practice their leadership skills throughout the day.
 Along with the 8 Keys of Excellence, we incorporate Positive Behavioral Interventions and Supports (PBIS).
 This is a decision making framework that guides selection, integration, and implementation of the best evidence-based academic and behavioral practices for improving important academic and behavior outcomes for all students.
+Edison received Platinum status in the implementation of the program goals.
 Edison embeds the AVID framework and strategies to accelerate learning growth and ensure all students are college ready.
-A SAUSD District Run after-school program (Engaged 360) is available for Edison's students in grades K-5 between 2:10 p.m. and 6:00 p.m.
+A SAUSD District Run afterschool program (Engaged 360) is available for Edison's students in grades K-5 between 2:05 p.m. and 6:00 p.m.
 A portion of this time is devoted to homework completion and tutoring.
 The remaining time is spent engaging students in fun, organized activities and structured enrichment programs (music, dance, art, physical activity, etc.).
 Edison also offers a Head Start preschool program on campus.
 Preschool students are prepared with early literacy skills so they will enter kindergarten ready to learn.